Plum Island Salt Company factory plan. Note that the map is oriented toward the south, with the Ipswich bar at the top.

 Plum Island - The General Court on October 17, 1649 divided Plum Island among three towns, granted to Ipswich 2/5, Newbury 2/5, and Rowley 1/5.
 The salt marsh hay, sand, and wildlife were valuable assets to the towns.
 In the late 1800’s summer and resort communities sprung up at the northern […] History of Plum Island - The General Court took action on October 17th 1649: "Upon the petition of Newbury, this Court thinketh meete to give & grant Plum Island to Ipswich two parts, Newbury two parts & Rowley to have one fifth part."
 The Northern End of Plum Island - Nancy Virginia Weare spent 33 years at her family’s summer camp was at Plum Island.
 After the Parker River Wildlife Refuge was established, she moved to a home on Great Neck in Ipswich overlooking Plum Island.
 In 1993, after Nancy retired, she wrote “Plum Island: The Way It Was.”
 Nancy […] The Early History of Plum Island - Nancy Virginia Weare spent 33 years at her family’s summer camp was at Plum Island.
 After the Parker River Wildlife Refuge was established, she moved to a home on Great Neck in Ipswich overlooking Plum Island.
 Nancy was a member of The Ipswich Historical Society, The Museum of Old […]

 Gathering Salt Marsh Hay - Salt marsh hay is still gathered on the North Shore today.
 The grass that grows between the upland and the marsh is cut.
 Traditionally the hay was stacked on staddles to raise it above the high tides.
 300 years on Grape Island - Grape Island was once a small but thriving community, and briefly a popular summer resort.
 In 1941, 3000 acres of Plum Island including Grape Island were purchased by the U.S. government to establish the Parker River National Wildlife Refuge.
 The Cape Ann Sea Serpent - The earliest recorded sighting of a Sea Serpent in North American waters was at Cape Ann in 1639.
 In 1817, reports spread throughout New England of a sea serpent sighted in Gloucester Harbor.
 The ghost of Harry Maine - Harry Maine — you have heard the tale; He lived there in Ipswich Town; He blasphemed God, so they put him down with an iron shovel, at Ipswich Bar; They chained him there for a thousand years, As the sea rolls up to shovel it back; So when the sea cries, the goodwives say "Harry Maine growls at his work today."
 Adrift on a Haystack, 1786 - In a northeasterly storm in December, 1786 Samuel Pulsifer and Samuel Elwell of Rowley were digging clams, got caught in the storm, and took refuge in a stack of salt hay for the night.
 In the morning they found they had been set afloat!
 Nancy Weare - Nancy Virginia Weare passed away in Exeter on December 12 of this year at the age of 92.
 She taught at the Brown School in Newburyport for 17 years.
 She spent 33 years at her family’s summer camp was at Plum Island, and after the Parker River Wildlife Refuge […] The shipwrecks at Ipswich Bar - Featured image: Map from Plum Island: The Way It Was by Nancy V. Weare The Ipswich Bar has a long history of tragic shipwrecks.
 Its swift currents and shallow waters are especially dangerous during storms, and many ships have gone aground.
 In 1802 and again in 1852 the Merrimack Humane […] The last cottage on Plum Island - (This article was written by Beverly Perna before the cottage was torn down, and has been updated.)
 An iconic Ipswich landmark, the last privately owned cottage on the Ipswich end of Plum Island, was turned over to the Fish and Wildlife Service and was taken down in 2016.
 Boaters and […] The steamship “Carlotta” - The excursion boat Carlotta was built in 1878 at Rogers Point Boar Yard at the end of Agawam Avenue, and sailed from the Town Wharf to points on the Neck and Plum Island for 35 years.
 The small hotels at Ipswich Bluff on Plum Island were a favorite destination for tourists and locals.
 Clam Battle!
 (Life Magazine, July 16, 1945) - An article from the July 16, 1945 Life magazine: Last Summer, as their forefathers had for 300 years before them, the people of Ipswich and Rowley were making a comfortable living out of the rich juicy clams from the briny marsh along the Parker River.
 Last winter they suddenly […] Wrecks of the schooners - These are photos of two and three-masted schooners, several of which wrecked at Steep Hill Beach, Crane Beach and Plum Island.
 Featured image: Wreckage on Steep Hill Beach believed to be the Ada K. Damon is frequently exposed by the changing tide and sands.
 Photo by Bruce Lord.
 Sand […] The Plum Island Salt Company - In the Publications of the Ipswich Historical Society I read the forgotten story of the Plum Island Salt Company.
 All traces of its existence have disappeared.
 In the 1820’s a Frenchman, Gilshenan by name made examination of many localities along the American coast to erect a salt works.
-Coming at last […] Stopping nuclear in Ipswich, 1967-1970 - 1967: Ipswich Nuclear Missile Site 1970: Nuclear Power Plant In 1970 a proposal was made to build a nuclear power generating plant on the site of the former town dump at the end of Town Farm Road in Ipswich.
-MEPP Inc., an organization of 29 Massachusetts Municipal Electric […]
+Coming at last […] Stopping nuclear in Ipswich, 1967-1970 - In 1967, Ipswich was proposed as a site for an anti-ballistic missile base, and in 1970 opponents prevented construction of a nuclear power plant on Town Farm Road that eventually was built in Seabrook.